ianstormtaylor/slate/docs/reference/slate/editor.md

 `Function onChange(change: Change)`

-A change handler that will be called with the `change` that applied the change.
+A change handler that will be called asynchronously with the `change` that applied the change.
 When the `onChange` handler is called, the `editor.value` will already reflect the new state.

+### `operations`

+`List<Operation>`

+An immutable list of [`Operation`](./operation.md) models that have already been applied to the editor in the current change.
+As soon as the first operation is added, the `onChange` is queued to run on the next tick.

 ### `plugins`